 One lead can direct to another and who can tell?
 You might end up going around less and gaining more.
 And this can get even easier thanks to available social platforms that offer a wide spectrum of old connections you might know.
 Pretty good opportunity.

 All forms of work.
 There are companies whose main source of income comes in during the holidays.
-And there are others who have to stay active low-key.
+And others have to stay active low-key.
 This is because other companies depend on their functionality.
 An example of this is a beverage making plant about a restaurant or a supermarket chain.

-Although the beverage company might release some of its people for leave, supermarkets depend on it as they still have to sell these products to customers.
+Although the beverage company might release some of its people for leaving, supermarkets depend on it as they still have to sell these products to customers.
 This means a company like this one will always need a set of extra hands in the production process.

 Don’t assume that holidays are a time when everyone hibernates.
 Quite the contrary is the reality.
 Matter of fact, some fresh job opportunities tend to spring up this season.
 And one of these might be waiting for a candidate like you to take charge.